Volunteering at Seattle Public Schools

 Seattle Public Schools is grateful for each parent and community member who contributes to the success of students.
 We have thousands of volunteers who work in a variety of capacities in Seattle Public Schools.
 There many ways to volunteer.
 Seattle Public Schools Policy No. 5630 recognizes the valuable contribution by volunteers.
 In order to provide students with a safe environment and allow for a variety of opportunities for volunteering.

 All volunteer work must be done under the direction of an assigned teacher, site volunteer coordinator, principal or vice principal.
+You also have the option to email, scan or fax your completed PDF application directly to the school.
+Contact the school for additional information.

 Volunteering Check List: Complete these first.